Oldsmobile Cutlass Supreme: Second generation (1968–1972)

 The 1969 models received only a minor facelift such as a new split grille and vertical taillights with the same model and engine offerings.
 A new three-speed Turbo-Hydramatic 350 was added to the option list to replace the two-speed Jetaway automatic.
 Headrests were made standard equipment due to federal safety mandate and the ignition switch moved from the instrument panel to the steering column, which also was designed to lock the steering wheel.
 This ignition/steering wheel interlock, found on all 1969-model General Motors passenger cars, except for the Corvair, debuted one year before the federal government mandated it on all 1970 models.

 For 1970, the Cutlass Supreme nameplate was switched to Oldsmobile's equivalent of the downsized Pontiac Grand Prix on the A-body, to give the division an entry in the burgeoning market for smaller personal luxury cars.
 As such, the two-door hardtop had a new notchback roofline, while lower trim-line Cutlass coupes had a fastback style roof.
 The model remained in this role for virtually all of its production life.
-Unlike the Grand Prix and the also-related Chevrolet Monte Carlo, which had wholly separate bodies, longer wheelbases and different names from their less expensive siblings, the Supreme shared front and rear body parts with the standard Cutlass line and was always marketed as part of it.
+Unlike the Grand Prix and the also-related Chevrolet Monte Carlo, which had wholly separate bodies, longer wheelbases and different names from their less expensive siblings, the Supreme shared front and rear body parts and its 112-inch wheelbase with the standard 2-door Cutlass line and was always marketed as part of it.
 In addition to the two-door hardtop (Holiday Coupe), the Cutlass Supreme series for 1970 also included a four-door hardtop (Holiday Sedan) and regained the convertible bodystyle.